 Teacher – Any KRI-Certified Kundalini Yoga teacher, KRI teacher trainer, or participant in KRI Level One Teacher Training.

-Violation – A substantiated breach of the KRI Code of Ethics and Professional Conduct or the SDI Code of Ethics for Sikh Dharma Ministers or SDI Ministerial Vows.
+Violation – A substantiated breach of the KRI Code of Ethics and Professional Conduct or the Code of Ethics for SDI Ministers or SDI Minister Vows.

 Warning – A consequence, as determined by EPS or the GEC, where the Respondent is informed about the Complaint and warned a future occurrence or Code violation would result in a more substantial consequence.
 A warning may include requirements such as education or an apology.
 The Respondent expresses understanding of the warning and agrees to any requirements.

 Maintaining confidentiality is essential to building a culture where everyone can feel safe and comfortable coming forward with a Complaint or any concern.
 EPS handles all Complaints received with discretion and great respect for confidentiality.